 If you are age 12 to 29 years, it is recommended to get the Pfizer-BioNTech vaccine for your booster dose.

 There is more to learn about the risk of myocarditis and pericarditis after getting a booster dose.
 But with the primary series, we have seen that the Pfizer-BioNTech vaccine has a lower risk of these rare events in those age 12 to 29 years.

-If you cannot get or do not want an mRNA vaccine, you can get the protein-based vaccine if you are age 18 years or older.
+If you cannot get or do not want an mRNA vaccine, you can get the proteinbased vaccine if you are age 18 years or older.

-The mRNA vaccines are licensed for first booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
-In other cases, the vaccine is not licensed for more than 2 doses.
+The vaccine is not licensed for more than 2 doses in all cases.
 But vaccine experts support this in certain situations.
 This is called "off-label use."